In-Data-We-Trust/In-Data-We-Trust.github.io/_posts/2022-09-01-Data-Stacks-Why-They_will-either-make-break-your-company.markdown

 3. Data Reporting and Access Solution

 * **Who needs this?** - Majority of small and medium sized companies.
 Where time to an answer can make a huge impact on the companies growth.
 This is the optimum solution for any company where their data can exist on a desktop machine
 * **Technologies Used** - SQL, Python and a cloud orchestration tool.
-Experience is commonly found with many Data Analysts or Data Engineers.
+Experience of these tools is commonly found with many Data Analysts or Data Engineers.
 * **Cost** - Affordable and easy to run

 ## Which Solution do I need?

 When deciding the solution that is needed, you need one that matches the ***current*** size and volumes of your business.
-It is not a good idea to go for Solution 1, prior to using Solution 2, to understand how data can fuel your organisations decision making.
+It is not a good idea to go for Solution 1, prior to using Solution 2.
+Solution 2 will let you understand and see first hand how data can fuel your organisations decision making.

 > I have seen solution 1 used  many times at a startup which has caused challenges in using data to drive decision making.